Jacob-J-E/Cycle-Two-Lab/README.md

 # Cycle-Two-Lab
-My data analysis for lab cycle two
+Data analysis for lab cycle two

 This repository contains the analysis for:
 1. The Beer-Lambert Law